resgateio/resgate/docs/res-protocol.md

 No client context is held by the services between requests.
 Each request contains all the information necessary to service the request.
 Session state is instead held by the client and the gateway.

 **Live data**
 All resources subscribed by the clients are live.
-The gateways will keep state on what resources are currently being used by any of its connected clients, making sure their data is updated.
+The gateways will keep state on what resources are currently being subscribed by any of its connected clients, making sure their data is updated.

 **Scalable**
 Multiple gateways may be connecteded to the same messaging system to handle large amounts of clients.
 Multiple clusters of messaging systems, gateways, and services, may be used for further scaling.